Harding Academy (Memphis, Tennessee)

-Harding Academy is a co-educational, Christian school in Memphis, Tennessee, United States, serving students from ages 1.5 to 18 years.
+Harding Academy is a co-educational, Christian school in Memphis, Tennessee, United States, serving students from ages 6 weeks to 18 years.

 History

 Memphis Christian School opened in 1952 with 192 students in grades K through 6.
 Mary Nell Hardeman Powers served as the first principal.
-During that year, the school acquired the King Mansion, where the Harding University Graduate School of Religion (now the Harding School of Theology) is located on Cherry Road at Park Avenue.
+During that year, the school acquired the King Mansion, where the Harding University Graduate School of Religion (now the Harding School of Theology) was located on Cherry Road at Park Avenue.
 The 1953–54 school year opened at the new 57 acre site, and grades seven and eight were offered for the first time.
 Hardeman Powers wrote the school alma mater that year.

-For the 1955–56 school year, the ninth grade was added.
-Marion Hickingbottom became the new principal.
-The following year the school received approval for the first time from the Tennessee State Board of Education.
-During the spring of 1957, Harding College in Searcy, Arkansas, was asked to take over the school.
-Harding's board of directors voted unanimously to assume the oversight of the school.
-That decision included moving the Harding University Graduate School of Religion to Memphis, where it would reside in the King Mansion, and the construction of a new building south of the mansion to house the newly renamed Christian school as Harding Academy of Memphis.
+For the 1955–56 school year, the school expanded to include ninth grade, with Marion Hickingbottom serving as the new principal.
+The following year, it received approval for the first time from the Tennessee State Board of Education.
+In the spring of 1957, Harding University in Searcy, Arkansas, was invited to assume responsibility for the school.
+Harding’s board of directors unanimously approved the proposal.
+As part of the arrangement, the Harding University Graduate School of Religion was relocated to Memphis and housed in the King Mansion, while a new building was constructed south of the mansion for the school, which was renamed Harding Academy of Memphis.